-Start fall, spring, or summer and finish your degree in as few as 3 semesters.
+Completion time: Start fall, spring, or summer and finish your degree in as few as 3 semesters.
 Or, you can take fewer classes each semester to leave more room for your existing work.

 The baccalaureate degree program in nursing and master’s degree program in nursing at Westminster College are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington DC 20001, (202)887-6791.

 Westminster's program does everything possible to ensure that students graduate and move forward in their careers.
 Nurses graduating from Westminster are in high demand thanks to the critical thinking, professionalism, and work ethic you develop.
 Faculty leverage their experience and industry connections to help you find jobs that suit your interests and skill sets.